 In that same study, researchers discovered that women who had given birth at least once previously, their chance of achieving pregnancy at age 40 was similar to women at age 20.

-Another study published in Obstetrics & Gynecology in 2004, examined the chances of pregnancy among 770 European woman over the course of a year.
+Another study published in Obstetrics & Gynecology in 2004, examined the chances of pregnancy among 770 European women over the course of a year.
 Researchers found that 82 percent of women aged 35 to 39 years, who had sex 2 times a week were able to conceive within a year, compared with 86 percent of women aged 27 to 34 years of age.
 That is only a 4 percent difference.
 The study also showed almost identical fertility rates for women in their late 20s and early 30s.

 6. There’s Always IVF – Using IVF as a Full-Proof Back-up Plan